Non-Hermiticity and Universality

-The random non-Hermitian operators play a significant role in the dynamics of variety of complex systems e.g. dissipative quantum systems \cite{fh1}, chaotic quantum scattering \cite{fy1}, neural network dynamics \cite{sc}, statistical mechanics of flux lines in superconductors with columnar disorder \cite{fte}, classical diffusion in random media \cite{cw}, biological growth problems \cite{ns}.
-The study of the statistical properties of their eigenvalues and eigenvectors therefore is relevant and has been of great interest in recent past.
+The random non-Hermitian operators play a significant role in the dynamics of variety of complex systems e.g. dissipative quantum systems \cite{fh1,fz}, chaotic quantum scattering \cite{fy1}, neural network dynamics \cite{sc}, statistical mechanics of flux lines in superconductors with columnar disorder \cite{fte}, classical diffusion in random media \cite{cw}, biological growth problems \cite{ns}.
+A detailed knowledge of the statistical properties of their eigenvalues and eigenvectors therefore is very desirable.
+However, so far, the information is available only for a few specific cases e.g \cite{fh1,fz,cb,fy2}.